Halleywood/spring-mini-project/README.md

 ### Tools/Technologies Used <a name="tools"></a>
-    This application was built using Java Spring Boot It connects to a Postgres database using JPA for data persistance and retrieval.
+* Java Spring Boot and Java Spring Framework
+* Postgres database
+* JPA (Java Persistence API) for object-relational mapping and data persistence
-    Spring Security was then installed to ensure data and user data was authenticated and authorized.
+* Spring Security was then installed to ensure data and user data was authenticated and authorized.
 ### Brief Summary Of Approach <a name="summary"></a>
+*
 ### Unsolved Problems/Hurdles <a name="problems"></a>
 ### Link To User Stories <a name="userstories"></a>
 ### Link To ERD Diagram <a name="erd"></a>